wajeehabutabaq/SQLserverPortfolioProject/README.md

-This is a SQL project that aims to showcase the ETL process a data analyst can go through in SQL.
+This is a SQL project that aims to showcase a few basic skills a data analyst can go through in SQL.
+(Extracting, Transforming, Loading, cleaning and preparing Views for dashboarding)

 The data set:
 - Contains data relating to covid 19 cases worldwide and their progress through time, it is a vast data set.